-Sands South Australia offers support to all bereaved parents and relatives who have suffered the death of a baby anytime from conception through to 28 days after birth - this includes, miscarriage, newborn death, stillbirth, ectopic pregnancy and genetic/medically advised termination.
+Sands offers support to all bereaved parents and relatives who have suffered the death of a baby anytime from conception through to 28 days after birth - this includes, miscarriage, newborn death, stillbirth, ectopic pregnancy and genetic/medically advised termination.

 Our support to bereaved parents does not cut off at 28 days after birth, bereaved parents whose baby dies later in infancy are also welcome to Sands.

-Sands South Australia are able to offer assistance and guidance with regards to burial traces.
+Sands are able to offer assistance and guidance with regards to burial traces.
 Some parents, unable to find a gravesite, may be able to locate a record of their baby's stillbirth/death through the Births, Deaths and Marriages registrar.

 Bereaved parents whose baby died between 1966 and 1996 are entitled to a Perinatal Death Certificate.
 Parents whose baby died since 1996 are now entitled to a Birth certificate.
 These are available from the Births, Deaths and Marriages registrar, Adelaide, South Australia.